 1 Day in Ho Chi Minh City: The Best Short Itinerary (2024)

 If you’ve never been to Ho Chi Minh City (HCMC), it may come as a surprise that 1 day is enough.
-After all, it’s the second-largest city in Southeast Asia only behind Jakarta in Indonesia.
+After all, it’s the second-largest city in Southeast Asia (only behind Jakarta, Indonesia).

-Indeed, Saigon, as the city was called until 1973, is massive but most attractions are concentrated inside District 1 – the core.
-The city also suffered great destruction in the Vietnam War deleting much of its heritage.
+Indeed, Saigon, as the city was called until 1973, is massive but most attractions are concentrated inside District 1 – the small core packing a proverbial Vietnamese punch.

 You can of course spend more days in HCMC.
 Backpackers usually stay 3-4 days with 1 day dedicated to the Cu Chi Tunnels and 1 or 2 days for a trip to the Mekong Delta.

-Anyhow, 1 day in Ho Chi Minh City is enough to see the highlights.
+Anyhow, 1 day is enough to see Saigon’s highlights.

 I’ve been to HCMC 3 times and I look with excitement to the prospect of visiting again.
 Here’s how I think you should spend one full day in Saigon.